PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_3.md

         def column_op(a, b):
             return {i: func(a.iloc[:, i], b.iloc[:, i]) for i in range(len(a.columns))}
-    elif isinstance(right, ABCSeries) and axis == "columns":
+    elif isinstance(right, ABCSeries) and axis == "columns": assert right.index.equals(left.columns)
-        # We only get here if called via left._combine_match_columns,
-        # in which case we specifically want to operate row-by-row
-        assert right.index.equals(left.columns)
         def column_op(a, b):
             return {i: func(a.iloc[:, i], b.iloc[i]) for i in range(len(a.columns))}